telerik/blazor-docs/knowledge-base/common-failed-to-find.md

 ## Description

-This knowledge base article deals with the `Failed to find a valid digest in the 'integrity' attribute for resource ... with computed SHA-256 integrity ...` error.
+I get the `Failed to find a valid digest in the 'integrity' attribute for resource ... with computed SHA-256 integrity ...` error after upgrading Telerik.UI.forBlazor Nuget package in my Blazor WebAssembly and publishing the app.

 ## Error Message